donaldjvillarreal/BattleBall/README.md

 * HTML
 * CSS

-Use requirements.txt to install the appropriate packages for this project.
+Use requirements.txt to install the appropriate packages for this project